mayrajeo/lulc_ml/README.md

 ### Training data generation

 Training and validation data are easy to generate.
 Just stack CORINE-mosaic and spectral index data (in that order), cast it as float32, extract sufficient number of smaller tiles from it, divide them to be training and validation sets, normalize values and save them as .npy -files.
-Notebook [Data preprocessing example](preprocessing.ipynb) shows an example.
+Notebook [Data preprocessing example](preprocessing.ipynb) shows an example of how to do this.

 ### Training the networks